ilyes-smaouii/advent_of_code_2024/README.md

 \
 Update : figured out the disassembled code and put it in a function.
 Now I need to figure the function that can reverse that process, i.e. take some "out" as input, and give me the corresponding initial value for register A .
+### 2025/08/25
+Finally figured out Day 17.
+I was on the right track, but I needed to tweak a few things, and correct some small - though impactful - mistakes.
+While the final "core" code is less than 20 lines long, it required very precise handling of the variables, and the different steps of the algorithms, along with awareness of a few subtle technicalities.
+The main idea's always been the same, but it took me a lot of time to get it exactly right.\
+Anyway, moving on.